shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 ## Learning Spells of 1st Level and Higher

-Each time you gain a level, you can learn one spell of your choice.
-This spell must be of level 1.
-On your adventures, you might find other spells that you can learn.
-This class does not grant you the ability to learn spells from outside your bonded schools.
+At level 1, you know 1 cantrip and 1 1st-level spell, both from your bonded school.
+As you level up, the minimum amount of spells you know of 1st level is equal to your level.
+When you level up, you may learn one 1st-level spell from your bonded schools.

+You learn additional cantrips and spells as you adventure in the world, using your Reality Observer feature.

 # Reality Observer